List of AFC Ajax records and statistics: Largest victories

 Listed are the largest victories of AFC Ajax, with at least eight goals scored.

 Largest defeats

 Listed are the largest defeats of Ajax, with at least five goals conceded.

 Biggest European comebacks

 Listed are the biggest comebacks of Ajax, where Ajax lost the first leg of the match, but then advanced after winning the return leg.

 Biggest European eliminations

 Listed are the biggest eliminations of Ajax, where Ajax suffered the largest defeats on aggregate scores in European tournaments.

 Individual records

 All-time top scorers

 This list consists of Ajax players that have scored 50 or more goals in official competitions for the first team.
-There are a total of 17 players that have scored 100 goals or more.
-Luis Suárez was the last player to reach this landmark.
+There are a total of 18 players that have scored 100 goals or more.
+Dušan Tadić was the last player to reach this landmark.
 Piet van Reenen is first on the list with 278 goals.
 Between 1929 and 1938, he was the club top scorer for nine straight seasons, scoring an average of one goal per match.